 Sandy's career began in 1985, "pulling cable" at a television station in New Jersey.
 She worked as a producer and reporter for NJN Public Television, New Jersey's PBS affiliate, for 23 years, where a highlight was creating a documentary about the great white sharks off South Australia.
 For that production she donned scuba gear and dove into a steel cage to film the awesome creatures.

 A lifelong animal lover, Sandy was the longtime host and producer of NJN's Homeless Tails, a television program that helped homeless dogs and cats in New Jersey find loving caregivers, and educate viewers about important humane issues.
 She also was the host of The Best Years on Ocean County College's Ocean TV-20.

 As a Jersey Shore native, Sandy considers her company's poignant documentary, Heartbreak & Healing After Sandy to be among its most important work.
 The one-hour film that aired on NJ-TV and WHYY (PBS), explores 2 years of recovery in northern Ocean County following Superstorm Sandy's devastation.
-Today, in addition to documentary films, Sandra Levine Productions creates projects for Rutgers University and other corporate and nonprofit clients.
+Today, in addition to documentary films, Sandra Levine Productions creates projects for higher education, corporate, and nonprofit clients.
 A favorite assignment involved going on safari in South Africa to create the "African Sojourn" video that helped raise $80,000 at a charitable art show.